 GROUP CASHFLOW STATEMENT

-The Cashflow Statement shows the changes in cash and cash equivalents of Centro during the reporting period.
-The statement shows how the Executive and the Authority generate and use cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Executive / Authority are funded by way of grant income or from the recipients of services provided by the Executive.
-Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Executives / Authority’s future service delivery.
+The Cashflow Statement shows the changes in cash and cash equivalents of the ITA and the PTE during the reporting period.
+The statement shows how ITA and the PTE generate and use cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
+The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the ITA/PTE are funded by way of grant income or from the recipients of services provided by the PTE.
+Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to future service delivery.

 WEST MIDLANDS INTEGRATED TRANSPORT AUTHORITY